Click4Assistance UK Live Chat Software

 Commonside Tip is located northeast of Alvanley village, near Helsby, Cheshire.
 The site was originally a small, steep-sided valley which was used as a landfill between the late 1950s and the mid-1970s.

 The site received waste from a range of local industries, including petrochemical companies, cable and vehicle manufacturers and electricity generators.
+This waste was reported to contain various contaminants, including polychlorinated biphenols (PCBs) which do not readily degrade in the environment.
 After landfilling operations ended, the site returned to rough grassland and has remained like this.

 In 2004, an investigation was started by Vale Royal Borough Council to assess if the tip met the legal definition of Contaminated Land, as required under Part 2A of the Environmental Protection Act 1990.
 Work was ongoing when Vale Royal Borough Council was amalgamated into the newly formed Cheshire West and Chester Borough Council.